 Footwear

-Above I mention foot-ware however apparently the people of Nottingham not only repaired the marcher’s much-needed shoes but were ever necessary to replace them.
+Above I mention footwear however apparently the people of Nottingham not only repaired the marcher’s much-needed shoes but were ever necessary to replace them.

 Many Thanks to (Brenda Nicoll Williamson) for this extra piece of information.

-At the center of Nottingham stands the Old Market Square, reported to be the largest square in England and was recently refurbished to include a large water feature, made up of fountains and rapids.
-Robin Hood is said to have lived in Sherwood Forest, where he set up camp and used the Sheriff of Nottingham as a punching bag. (so to speak).
+Nottingham’s prominent landmark is the Old Market Square, reputedly the largest square in England.
+Recently, it underwent refurbishment, featuring a magnificent water feature composed of fountains and rapids.
+Legend has it that Robin Hood, the renowned outlaw, resided in Sherwood Forest, where he established his camp and occasionally used the Sheriff of Nottingham as a metaphorical punching bag.

 Follow the Marchers: Nottingham to Leicester.